cKlee/easyM2R/README.md

 [Using the command line interface]: #using-the-command-line-interface

-With the marc3rdf command line interface you can only use MARC data from a file.
-If you fetch your MARC data from a stream you can only do this by using a custom php script.
+With the easyM2R command line interface you can only use MARC data from a file.

 The command line interface is called via the script **tordf.php** with the command **php tordf.php**.
 At the command line interface you have these options